shubhra13/FinTech/caseStudy/README.md

 ### `Technologies currently used and implemented`

-Technology they are using nis divided in four categories:
+Technology they are using is divided in four categories:

 1.  **Application & Data:** Most of the technology used (listed below) is for cloud storage, smart phone app development and website application development.
 ![Application_data](images/Application-Data.png)
     ###### ***Reference image www.stackshare.io***
 2. **Utilities:**
-Most technology used below is for improving customer analytics, experience: (google analytics) and AB testing (optimizely),  customer analytics (segment)
+Most technology used below is for improving customer analytics and experience: (google analytics) and AB testing (optimizely),  customer analytics (segment)
 ![utilities](images/utilities.png)
     ###### ***Reference image www.stackshare.io***
+3. **Development Operations:**
-3. **Development Operations:**: For coding, IDE, Version control, online repository
+ For coding, IDE, version control, online repository
 ![devOps](images/devOps.png)
     ###### ***Reference image www.stackshare.io***
 4. **Business Tools:**